Small house design

-The interior is as homelike as possible, featuring wood, carpeting and curtains.
+The interior is warm and homelike, featuring, for example, wood, carpeting and curtains.
 Home units convey a sense of safety, belonging and familiarity.

-Each home unit has its own kitchen and dining area, which serves as an anchor point.
+Each home unit has its own kitchen and dining area, which serves as the center and focal point of the small house.
 Staff working in the kitchen has a good overview of activity in the rest of the common area, thanks to its central location and good lines-of-sight.
 The open design of the kitchen allows easy access to plates and utensils.
 Residents are encouraged to help prepare meals.
 They are free to help themselves to snacks and drinks at any time.

 Mixed, non-institutional furniture upholstered in different colors creates a cheerful atmosphere.
 Home decor can be adapted by the residents to reflect individual taste and personality.

-Each individual suite has a large window and private bathroom.
+Each individual suite has a large window and private bathroom including a shower.
 There is a small sitting area for quiet enjoyment and socializing.

-Residents and their families are free to bring furniture and decorate their own rooms, reflecting their tastes, interests and personalities.
+Residents and their families are welcome to bring furniture and decorate their own rooms, reflecting their tastes, interests, and personalities.

-Standard options include built-in closets, carpeting and wood flooring and a mix of ceiling and wall-mounted lights.
+Standard options include a wardrobe, carpeting and wood flooring and a mix of ceiling and wall-mounted lights.
 Beds are technical but blend into the homelike atmosphere of the room.

-So as to ensure a continuum of care, all bathrooms are wheelchair accessible.
+To ensure a continuum of care, all bathrooms are wheelchair accessible.
 All rooms are equipped with rails to the bathroom, so that lifts can be installed as needed.
 Movement sensors alert staff to possible problems without infringing on privacy.
-Video/wifi connections are available throughout the facility.
+Video/WIFI connections are available throughout the facility.

 The entrance foyer expresses the character of the home.
-There is a natural flow from entrance into common areas.
+There is a natural flow from entrance into the neighbourhoods.
 Small seating areas allow residents to relax with friends.

 The foyer can be configured for seasonal festivities and small concerts.
 There is ample space for volunteers to organize and engage residents in events.